Kobzol/kobzol.github.io/_posts/2021-01-07-elsie-programmable-presentations.md

 other (WYSIWYG or declarative) tools.

 I'll now try to present some use-cases to demonstrate why it might be a good idea to create slides programmatically.
-I will be showing some code snippets with *Elsie* code, but they will mostly serve as pseudocode to demonstrate why slide programmability can help.
-Therefore, if you know basics of Python, you should understand them even if you don't know the *Elsie* API.
-Try to think about how easy or difficult it would be to achieve these use-cases in your favourite slide making tool.
+I will be showing some Python code snippets using *Elsie*, but they will mostly serve as pseudocode to demonstrate why slide programmability can be useful.
+Therefore, if you know basics of Python, you should be fine even if you don't know the *Elsie* API.

+To be clear, I'm not claiming that the following use-cases are impossible in declarative or WYSIWYG tools.
+Just try to think about how difficult it would be to achieve them in your favourite slide making tool.

 ## Avoiding repetitive tasks
 Programming is incredibly useful for making repetitive tasks easier, and this also applies to